asciidude/asciidude/README.md

 ### Hello!
 ⚡ I'm thread90, better known as pxpcandy.
-Fun fact!
-I'm bad at coding :) LOL!

-📫 How to reach me: You can reach me on my Discord server or through email: https://discord.gg/wSgMWdv / zusk@rigidnetwork.com
+📫 How to reach me: You can reach me on my Discord server or through email: https://discord.gg/tJfRDpt / zusk@rigidnetwork.com

 <!--
 **thread90/thread90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.